thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 - "You miss 100% of the shots you don't take."
 - "If you never swing the bat, you'll never hit a home run."

 When it comes to learning through play, it's the effort, and not the intelligence, that makes the biggest difference.
-There's been plenty of research around fixed mindset versus growth mindset.
+This aligns with the research done around fixed mindset versus growth mindset.

 ![](https://i.imgur.com/jO19KKD.png)